FanJups/public-speaking/README.md

 > The right solution isn’t to try to “clear” users’ cache with JS hacks, but to deploy in a way that makes browsers fetch the new assets automatically.

 2-  Spring AI
+3- From Maven 3 to 4 : Js Generator Use Case

 _Note: Events not confirmed yet_